fwextensions/QuicKey/docs/index.md

 Press <kbd>esc</kbd> to clear what you've typed.
 If the search box is empty, then pressing <kbd>esc</kbd> will close it.

 If you type more than 25 letters, which should be plenty to find the right tab, *QuicKey* switches to an exact string search to stay fast.
+Spaces in the search string are also ignored.

 ## Search bookmarks